BLUE STREAM (Post-Certification stream):

 - List a variety of process and assessment tools for play therapy supervisors and supervisees

 - Demonstrate an awareness of multicultural and gender-related issues related to supervision for play therapists

 - Describe the necessary skills to make use of video review in play therapy supervision

 - Demonstrate the ability to identify a model to use in future supervision with play therapists

 - Reading assignments

-Participants will receive a 24-contact hour Certificate from the Rocky Mountain Play Therapy Institute, indicating 21 direct contact hours plus 3 non-contact hours for the written assignment.
+Participants will receive a Certificate of Attendance from the Rocky Mountain Play Therapy Institute, indicating 21 direct contact hours plus 3 non-contact hours for the written assignment.
 This program constitutes one part of the total requirements to become a Certified or Registered Play Therapy Supervisor.
 Canadian participants will forward their certificate along with their full application package to CAPT for review.

 The certificates are awarded on the basis of: